What is a UCC Filing, and Do I Need One?

 UCCs are active for five years after filing, though creditors can refile repeatedly until the debt is satisfied.
 When you pay off the debt, the filing entity should file a UCC-3 financing statement amendment.
 UCC-3s simply indicate that the conditions of the UCC-1 have been satisfied.

-Sometimes creditors fail to remove a UCC lien after the debt is satisfied.
+Sometimes, creditors fail to remove a UCC lien after the debt is satisfied.
 In these cases, the business owner can submit a letter to the lienholder and request removal.
-Business owners can also swear an oath of full payment with the secretary of state’s office, and the state will remove the lien.
+Business owners can also swear an oath of full payment with the Secretary of State’s office, and the state will remove the lien.
 It’s worth noting, however, that each state has its own penalties for lying about a payoff.
-So, to avoid potential fines or jail time, always be sure the debt was satisfied beforehand.
+So, to avoid potential fines or jail time, always be sure the debt is satisfied beforehand.

 Who Uses UCC Filings?